 Alaska's sex trafficking law prohibits an individual from inducing or causing another person who is under 20 to engage in prostitution; the human trafficking laws further include exploitation through "sexual conduct" and "adult entertainment," but require proof of force, threat of force, or deception even when the victim is a minor.
-Commercial sexual exploitation of children (CSEC) laws include "unlawful exploitation of a minor," "prostitution," and "online enticement of a minor."
+CSEC laws include "unlawful exploitation of a minor," "prostitution," and "enticement of a minor."
 Alaska's prostitution statute refers to the sex trafficking statute, acknowledging the intersection of prostitution with trafficking victimization.
 Alaska has not enacted a racketeering statute, but the criminal street gang law may reach some trafficking enterprises.